ankane/shorts/New-Rails-App-Checklist.md

 # New Rails App Checklist

-My personal checklist for new Rails apps
+How I personally start new apps

 ## Create Project